9. System integration#

 actual yaw angle of the mount

 the desired heading angle the mount should to be driven to.
-This heading angle can either be the heading of the planned line of flight or of the ground track.
+This heading angle can either be the heading of the planned flight line or of the ground track.

 For special cases (like testing the mount), the automatic control of the mount can be switched off: